Hpauric/hpauric.github.io/_posts/2018-01-20-Configuring-Entity-Relationships-with-Entity-Framework.md

 title: Configuring Entity Relationships with Entity Framework
 published: true
 image_url: /images/400-300px/electricity-pylons-400-300.png
+related: [
+    "How to Update Your Database Structure in Entity Framework"]
 tags: [Entity Framework]
 excerpt: It's tempting to manually configure relationships in Entity Framework using the Fluent API.
 However, it's often more effective to configure by convention.
 ---